-1. Utility patent: Utility patent covers the creation of a new, improved, and useful product, process, es or machine.
-It is also called patent for invention according to which any other company or individual is not allowed to make, use or sell the invention without authorization from the creator.
+A utility patent covers the creation of a new, improved, and useful product, process, es or machine.
+It is also called a patent for invention according to which any other mobile app development company or individual is not allowed to make, use or sell the invention without authorization from the creator.

-2. Provisional patent: A provisional patent works very close to the utility one.
+A provisional patent works very closely with a utility one.
 The provisional patent involves the formation of lesser formal documentation which proves that the inventor has complete possession of the invention.
-The inventor needs to figure out how to make the invention work.
+The investor needs to figure out how to make the invention work.
 Once the process is completed, this form of application goes under the Patent Pending section.

-Since there are a few words used in a design document, it is pretty much tough to simply search the design patents.
+Since there are a few words used in a design document, it is pretty much tough to simply search for the design patents.
 A design patent can only be granted if the product has distinct surface ornamentation or configuration or both.
 Filing for a design patent costs comparatively lower than one for a utility patent.

 Can apps be patented?